-This is all to say that you might feel a little wound up the first week.
-I’ve experienced both.
-There were times I tried to quit and became so riddled with panic, I didn’t make it past the first 36 hours.
+There were times I tried to quit and became so riddled with anxiety I didn’t make it past the first 36 hours.

-Towards the end of the one-week mark, I came back down to reality and was woefully unprepared to deal with it.
+Towards the end of the first week, I came back down to reality and was woefully unprepared to deal with it.

 There were so many moments when I flirted with the idea that because the end of 2016 was fast approaching, and it had been somewhat of a shit year, I deserved one last boozy hurrah.

-I spent way too much mental energy going back and forth with myself over this one last holiday hurrah thing.
+I spent way too much mental energy going back and forth with myself over this last holiday hurrah.
 Just one more time!
 Using the holidays as an excuse to drink is a terrible idea, but it haunted me for the rest of that first week.

-Mostly, the first week was about finding my feet and trying to stay focused on sobriety as the big goal.
+The first week was mostly about finding my feet and staying focused on sobriety as the big goal.

 For some, you may experience heavier withdrawal symptoms, especially in the first 48 hours.
 These include sweatiness, shaking, tremors, and feeling like you are miserably hungover.

-It’s also not uncommon for people to feel depressed in that first week.
+It’s also common for people to feel depressed in that first week.

-When you eliminate alcohol, you are allowing yourself to feel things that you’ve been blocking out.
+When you eliminate alcohol, you allow yourself to feel things you’ve been blocking out.

-You’ve also stopped giving your brain its primary source of dopamine, and because (again) what goes up must come down, you may be feeling out of sorts this week.
+As I previously mentioned, you’ve also stopped giving your brain its primary source of dopamine, and because (again) what goes up must come down, you may feel out of sorts this week.